Eastside Midwives is one of the two resident practices at PSBC-Kirkland, holding clinic on Tuesdays and Thursdays.

 Bastyr University’s program appealed to me as it offered a Master’s Degree and a chance to move to the west coast.
 Having been born and raised in North Carolina I was ready for a change of scenery.
 I set my sights on Bastyr but in the meantime I had to finish my Bachelor’s degree.
 I studied abroad for five months in The Netherlands and had a wonderful time exploring European culture.
 When I returned, I completed my degree, took a few prerequisite science classes and applied to Bastyr.
 After I was accepted I packed my bags, drove across the country, and began the three year midwifery program in 2012.

-It is a humbling privilege to serve the women of the Puget Sound as part of the Eastside Midwives team and I look forward to doing so for years to come.
+It is a humbling privilege to serve families of the Puget Sound as part of the Eastside Midwives team and I look forward to doing so for years to come.